dddrrreee/cs140e-win19/lab1-blink/lab.md

            }
    Change your code to just loop for a small fixed number of times and make sure reboot() works.

+   5. Force the blink loop to be at different code alignments mod 64.
+Do you notice any difference in timing?
+(You may have to make your delay longer.)
+What is going on?

 #### Additional information